AlexStory/fluentcli/README.md

 The long flag of the argument you want to query.
 Will look at all flag variations for the entered flag. ie `Get("argument")` will look for '-a', '-arg', or '--argument'.

+### Arguments()
+Returns all of the arguments passed into the program not corresponding to a flag.

 ### Version(string version, [string flags])
 Shortcut for adding a version argument. defaults to "-V" and "--version".